devlemire/employee-list/README.md

 ## Stage 2

 In this stage we will re-create our `componentWillReceiveProps` life cycle method in the `EmployeeEditor` component.
+This life cycle method handles updating our `state` in `EmployeeEditor.js` when the `selected` prop gets updated from the `EmployeeList` component.

 ### Instructions

+Create a `componentWillReceiveProps` method in `EmployeeEditor.js` that has one parameter: `props`.
+The method should be written after the `constructor` method and will update the following `state` properties using `setState`: `employee` and `originalEmployee`. `employee` should be updated to a copy of the `selected` object from `props` and `originalEmployee` should be updated to the `selected` object from `props`.

 ## Stage 3